tahoe-lafs/tahoe-lafs/docs/magic-folder-howto.rst

   bin\tahoe --version-and-path

-It is normal for this command to print warnings and debugging output on some systems.
-Do not run
-``python setup.py test``, because it currently hangs on Windows.
+It is normal for this command to print warnings and debugging output on some systems. ``python setup.py test`` can also be run, but there are some known sources of nondeterministic errors in tests on Windows that are unrelated to Magic Folder.

 Setting up a local test grid